Known locally as the Halfway Wreck.

-As France fell to the invaders the Medoc escaped and found sanctuary in Plymouth.
-Unsure about the motives of the French government who still controlled their escaped ships safe in English ports, she was boarded by the Royal Navy on 3rd July 1940 to stop the French ships falling into the hands of the Germans.
-Two weeks later she was given to the Polish Navy who had men but no ships; men who had escaped Poland as the Germans invaded, made their way to England and were determined to fight again.
-Now the ship was named the OF Medoc, in Polish ‘OF’ means Okręt Francuski or ‘French ship’, so she flew both the French and the Polish national flags.
-Another change in October put her back in the hands of the Royal Navy and to be known as the training ship FS Medoc.
+As France fell to the German invaders, Medoc escaped, crossed the English Channel and found sanctuary in Plymouth.
+Unsure about the motives of the French government, who still controlled their ships safe in English ports, she was boarded by the Royal Navy on 3rd July 1940 to stop the French ships falling into the hands of the Germans.
+Two weeks later, on 17th July, she was given to the Polish Navy, who had men but no ships; men who had escaped Poland as the Germans invaded, made their way to England and were determined to fight again.
+The ship was named the OF Medoc, in Polish, ‘OF’ means Okręt Francuski or ‘French ship’, so she flew both the French and Polish national flags.
+Another change on October 21st put her back in the hands of the Royal Navy, and she was then known as the training ship Medoc.
 The Polish captain remained on board this French ship with a largely British crew, so she sailed under the three flags of France, Poland and Great Britain.
+By November 1940, the Medoc had been operating as a British ship for about six weeks.
+The captain, Roman Stankiewicz, was Polish, but her First Lieutenant, William Sobey RNVR, was British, as was the gunnery officer, Lt.
+Murray RNVR, and an RNVR Lieutenant who was the Navigating Officer.
+There was a Polish midshipman and two Polish ratings, but the remainder of the 87-man crew were British.

-On the evening of 26th November 1940 the Medoc sailed on her last patrol, leaving Devonport in company with the armed trawler HMT Lombard under low cloud and a heavy swell.
-Medoc was armed with two 100mm guns mounted in front of the accommodation block on platforms over the forward hold plus two more on platforms over the aft hold.
+On the evening of 26th November 1940, the Medoc sailed on her last patrol, leaving Devonport in company with the armed trawler HMT Lombard under low cloud and in a heavy swell.
+Medoc was armed with two 100mm guns mounted in front of the accommodation block on platforms over the forward hold, plus two more on platforms over the aft hold.
 One 37mm anti-aircraft (AA) gun was mounted on the forecastle and another on the stern; there were two Hotchkiss and two Mitrailleuse machine guns, two depth charge throwers and 24 depth charges.
-As usual when on patrol at sea there was a lookout on the port side of the bridge, one on the roof of the bridge and a signalman on watch on the starboard side.
-At about 6pm one of the lookouts saw a twin engine aircraft approaching on the port side, not knowing if this was a friend or foe he immediately sounded the alarm bell which called the crew to action stations.
+As was usual when on patrol at sea, there was a lookout on the port side of the bridge, one on the roof of the bridge and a signalman on watch on the starboard side.
+At about 6 pm, a lookout saw a twin-engine aircraft approaching on the port side, not knowing if this was a friend or foe, he immediately sounded the alarm bell to call the crew to action stations.
+A signalman on Lombard challenged the aircraft but received no reply.
 At the time, both Lt.
 Sobey and the Polish PO Emyl Moldrzyk were in their cabins, so they quickly rushed up on deck and headed aft to their allotted station by the 37mm AA gun.

-The aeroplane was about 500 metres away from the ship and approaching fast when it opened fire with its machine guns and strafed the Medoc.
-Once he had a clear shot, Moldrzyk opened fire with the Hotchkiss as the plane crossed the bow of the ship and headed away.
-Having picked his target, the German pilot circled round and headed back towards the ship, he dropped a torpedo into the water and flew away out of range of the guns.
-The crew on deck could see the torpedo streaking through the water towards them so a few leapt over the side and in to the sea, but Moldrzyk and Sobey stayed at their guns, firing continuously at the aircraft.
+The aeroplane was about 500 metres away from the ship and approaching fast when it opened fire with its machine guns and strafed the ship.
+Once he had a clear shot, Moldrzyk opened fire with the Hotchkiss as the plane crossed her bow and headed away.
+Having picked his target, the German pilot circled round and headed back towards the ship, then dropped a torpedo into the water, and then flew out of range of the guns.
+The crew on deck could see the torpedo streaking through the water towards them.
+A few leapt over the side and into the sea, but Moldrzyk and Sobey stayed at their guns, firing continuously at the aircraft.
 The hull shuddered violently as the torpedo struck the port side of the ship and exploded, blowing a huge hole in the boiler room and enveloping the whole ship in smoke.
-Only moments before, both the First Lieutenant and the PO had been secure in the warmth of their cabins but now they were in deadly peril on a rapidly sinking ship: the time between the alarm sounding and the torpedo explosion had been just four minutes.
+Only moments before, both the First Lieutenant and the PO had been secure in the warmth of their cabins, but now they were in peril on a rapidly sinking ship: the time between the alarm sounding and the torpedo explosion had been just four minutes.

-Sobey’s first thought was about the depth charges so he ordered them to be made safe, the charges were armed and ready when the ship was on patrol so they could explode when they came under pressure if the ship sank to the bottom.
+Sobey’s first thought was about the depth charges, so he ordered them to be made safe.
+The charges were armed and ready when the ship was on patrol, so they could explode under pressure if the ship sank to the bottom.
 That order given, Sobey commanded the crew to abandon ship.
-The men threw rafts overboard and launched the lifeboats just before the ship lurched violently and her bow went down, tipping the forecastle under water.
-Moldrzyk jumped over the side, he grabbed a piece of wood floating nearby and paddled over to a raft, climbing on top he dragged another nine sailors and a PO on to it with him.
+The men threw rafts overboard and launched the lifeboats just before the ship lurched violently and her bow went down, tipping the forecastle underwater.
+Moldrzyk jumped over the side, grabbed a piece of wood floating nearby and paddled over to a raft.
+Climbing on top, he dragged another nine sailors and a Petty Officer onto it with him.

-The armed trawler Lombard that was escorting Medoc saw the explosion so headed to the scene at full speed; Lombard signalled ‘Can I be of assistance to you’ to which the replay from Medoc was simply ‘Help’.
+The armed trawler Lombard, which was escorting Medoc, saw the explosion and headed to the scene at full speed; Lombard signalled ‘Can I be of assistance to you’ to which the reply from Medoc was simply ‘Help’.
 Medoc swiftly disappeared beneath the waves as Lombard approached at speed.
-Suddenly, a severe explosion from deep underwater shook the trawler, her captain prudently steered away when he realised that this was caused by Medoc’s depth charges exploding.
-It seems that not all of the charges had been made safe and those still armed were detonating when they reached their preset depth.
-Three more huge explosions followed in quick succession which caused casualties amongst the survivors floating in the water above the wreck.
-Lombard stood off and picked up three men while waiting for the explosions to stop, before heading for the middle of the floating wreckage and picking up many more.
+Suddenly, a severe explosion from deep underwater shook the trawler, and her captain prudently steered away when he realised that this was caused by Medoc’s depth charges exploding.
+Not all the charges had been made safe, and those still armed detonated when they reached their preset depth.
+Three more huge explosions followed in quick succession, which caused casualties amongst the survivors floating in the water above the wreck.
+Lombard stood off and picked up three men while waiting for the explosions to stop, before heading for the middle of the floating wreckage and picking up many more, despite the heavy swell.
 The last man rescued was Lt.
-Sobey who was nearly missed in the fading light; they got him on board with great difficulty as he was suffering from internal injuries caused by the depth charge explosions underneath him.
-The first explosion damaged Lombard and caused leaks in the forward hold, but fortunately the damage was not severe as the captain had moved the ship away from above the subsequent explosions.
+Sobey, who was nearly missed in the fading light; they got him on board with great difficulty as he was suffering from internal injuries caused by the depth charge explosions underneath him.
+The first explosion damaged Lombard and caused leaks in the forward hold, but fortunately, the damage was not severe.

-Crewmen who lost their lives when the Medoc sank are listed below.
+The crewmen who lost their lives when the Medoc sank are:

 Royal Navy